Old Miami Restaurant Buildings Part 1

-Over the years, I’ve accumulated more old Miami restaurant knowledge than I probably care to admit.
+Over the years, I’ve accumulated more knowledge of old Miami restaurants than I probably care to admit.
 I also like to investigate a building’s history and determine if there are any more like it left around town.

 Unfortunately, Miami isn’t known for preserving its history, so sometimes, you will need to dig deeper for information.
-It also helps to have friends like Abel Sanchez, Mike Hiscano, Ted Niarhos, Phillip Pessar, and Gretchen Schmidt, who have answers when I’ve got a question.
+It also helps to have friends like Abel Sanchez, “Miami” Mike Hiscano, Phillip Pessar, and Gretchen Schmidt, who have answers when I’ve got a question.

-Sometimes only a one-off building is still standing.
-But if you’re paying attention, it will open up a new world to you while driving around town.
+Sometimes, only a one-off building is still standing.
+But if you’re paying attention, it will open up a new world for you while driving around town.

-I’m hoping to make this a recurring series hence the Part 1 in the title.
-So if you enjoyed this little slice of Miami restaurant education, I’d appreciate it if you could share this post with your friends.
+If you enjoyed this little slice of Miami restaurant education, I’d appreciate it if you could share this post with your friends.
+Thanks.

 P.S.: You might want to try your hand at the Miami Burger Quiz.